-Books make terrific gifts for people of all ages, they act as great conversation starters when you have guests over, and are wonderful to peruse for inspiration on rainy Sundays.
-I’ve been a digital nomad for the past two years and I can’t wait to settle into my next home and unpack all the books I have in boxes.
+Books make terrific gifts for people of all ages; they act as great conversation starters when you have guests over and are lovely to peruse for inspiration on rainy Sundays.
+I’ve been a digital nomad for the past two years, and I can’t wait to settle into my next home and unpack all the books I have in boxes.
 It can be tough to find the perfect gift, but unique books are always a good choice.
 If you know the person well, you should have an idea of the different types of books they like to read.
 You can also introduce them to an author you love or a book that you found to be incredible.

 This cookbook is the divine tastemaker.
 Put together by the wondrous Salvador Dali, It is made up of 136 recipes with 12 chapters, all fully illustrated by Dali himself.
 All the recipes can be made at home with easily sourced ingredients.
 This makes for a great coffee table gift or dinner party theme.

 This book explores the life of Alexander McQueen, one of the most influential and imaginative designers of his age.
 The book gives insights into the inspiration behind the iconic and radical designs created by McQueen.
 It also features many beautiful designs from his collections.

 Ernst Haeckel was a natural scientist who loved working with natural forms and geometric shapes.
 He believed in symmetry and in the unity of all living things.
 He superimposes growing microscopic organisms on highly developed plants.
 The result is a beautiful photograph or print.
 The book “Art Forms in Nature” is arranged according to geometric and “constructive” aspects and it contains many of the most diversified life forms on earth.
 The book received praises from both scientists and architects alike.
 It will make for a good collection on any coffee table display or a gift.